aadarshkumar03/aadarshkumar03/README.md

 - 👀 I’m interested in Learning / Gaming.
 - 🌱 I’m currently looking for Python Developer Jobs.
-- 💞️ Python, Flask and Database(MySQL, Sqlite) Knowledge
+- 💞️ Python, Flask and Database(MySQL, Sqlite) Knowledge.
+- 💞️ "If we know coding well, We can do wonders" - KVRao Sir.
 <!-- - 💞️ I’m looking for Jobs. -->
 - 📫 How to reach me http://www.linkedin.com/in/aadarshkumar03